Jessika Ava, Grants Program Director

 Fernanda is a Food Policy Director at Sinergia Animal, an international animal protection organization working in the Global South to reduce the consumption of animal products by promoting more compassionate and healthy diets.
 Previously, she worked for Humane Society International in Brazil as a Corporate Policy and Program Manager and Food Policy Manager.
 For the last one, worked on implementing meat reduction programs in institutions.
 She also holds a doctorate focused on Animal Welfare from the University of Sao Paulo.

 The ProVeg Grants Program is a safespace and upholds a whistleblower protection policy.
-We are committed to uphold and foster an inclusive, equitable, and safe environment for all our stakeholders.
-This includes providing an environment free from harassment, bullying, and discrimination related to race, gender identity, religion, sex, age, national origin, ability, marital status, parental status, pregnancy, sexual orientation, or other.
+We are committed to uphold and foster an inclusive, equitable, and safe environment for all our stakeholders, including non-human animals.
+This includes providing an environment free from harassment, bullying, and discrimination related to race, gender identity, species, religion, sex, age, national origin, ability, marital status, parental status, pregnancy, sexual orientation, or other.
+We are committed to fostering an environment that is anti-speciesist, and do not support the exploitation of non-human animals.
 All grant recipients and accelerator participants are expected to uphold these same policies.

 How to Support